199 Park Lane

 199 Park Lane was a British soap opera that aired on BBC1 in 1965.
-Airing twice a week, the series was set in a luxury block of flats in London.
+Broadcast twice a week, the series was set in a luxury block of flats in London.

 A total of 18 episodes were broadcast, the first two with the titles "The New Tenant" and "Decision".
-The series was later wiped by the BBC and no episodes survive in the archives.
+The entire series was later wiped by the BBC and no episodes survive in the archives.

+Example cast

+The cast for the first episode was: